Hiroki111/java-microservice/README.md

 ## How to run the project

 1. `cd <root-of-app>`
+2. Make sure the Kubernetes cluster is running
-2. Make sure keycloak helm release is running (Run `helm list` to check it).
+3. Make sure keycloak helm release is running (Run `helm list` to check it).
 If not, run `helm install keycloak helm/keycloak`
-3. `make install-infra-helm`
+4. `make install-infra-helm`
-4. `helm install easycar helm/environments/dev/` or `skaffold dev` (If Skaffold is installed)
+5. `helm install easycar helm/environments/dev/` or `skaffold dev` (If Skaffold is installed)

 NOTE:
 - To stop the app after you run `helm install easycar helm/environments/dev/`, run `helm uninstall easycar`.
 Also, run `make uninstall-infra-helm` to stop all the infra services